kernel/

 pub unsafe trait MemoryAllocationCapability {}

-/// The `ExternalProcessCapability` capability allows the holder to use the core
+/// A capability that allows the holder to use the core kernel

-/// kernel resources needed to successfully implement the `Process` trait
+/// resources needed to implement the `Process` trait.

 /// restricted.